 - A 2 night stay at the historic Hotel Colorado

 - 4 Funday passes to Glenwood Caverns Adventure Park

 - 4 day passes to soak at Iron Mountain Hot Springs

 - 4 show tickets to the Glenwood Vaudeville Revue

 - 4 vouchers to the Glenwood Escape Room

 - Fifty-dollar gift card to Glenwood Canyon Brewpub

 The Hotel Colorado is a Glenwood Springs landmark.
 It has hosted such notable guests as President Theodore “Teddy” Roosevelt and Titanic survivor “Unsinkable” Molly Brown.
 It is famous for its holiday lighting display, fine dining and as a favorite location for weddings and other special events.

 Glenwood Caverns Adventure Park is an award-winning, family-owned theme park.
 It is home to spectacular caves and holds the record for the second largest cave room in Colorado.
-The mountain-top theme park is also known for its thrill rides.
-The Haunted Mine Drop and the Giant Canyon Swing, two extreme rides, have attracted world-wide attention from media outlets and thrill seekers.
+The mountaintop theme park is also known for its thrill rides.
+The Giant Canyon Swing, two extreme rides, have attracted world-wide attention from media outlets and thrill seekers.